marcodelmastro/AdventOfCode2018/README.md

    * Part 2 solution took 4 lines, no true mapping needed, dictionary of minimal distances was more then enough!

 * **Day 21**: 2021-03-19
    * Another pseudo-assembly code.
-Solution of both Part 1 and Part 2 require understanding what the program is doing, then reimplementing the same calculation in an efficient way.
+Solution of both Part 1 and Part 2 require understanding what the program is doing, then re-implementing the same calculation in an efficient way.
 Part 2 adds the need or finding a repetition in the input values halting the program.

 * **Day 22**:
    * Part 1: 2021-03-09.
 Deep recursion to be solved with memoization